coinpal-io/plug_wix/README.md

 ![](./img/payment.png)

-## Step 4: Marking a Payment as Received on WooCommerce.
+## Step 4: Marking a Payment as Received on Wix.

 Login to your Wix Admin Dashboard.